xmikazz/cohort_analysis_sql/README.md

 Built as part of my BI work on Shopee's SCommerce team.
 Leadership wanted to know which sellers were dropping off the platform or when.

 **Note:** table names, schema names, and the region code have been redacted/genericized to remove anything specific to Shopee's internal systems.
-The query logic itself is unchanged.

-## What it does

 1. **Defines "active shop"** by cross-checking two signals: live inventory status (in stock, listed, sellable) *and* actual order activity that month.
 Using inventory data alone missed edge cases.
 Some shops had stale inventory flags but were still fulfilling real orders, or vice versa.
 2. **Builds a month-over-month shop universe**, tagging every shop with whether it was active this month *and* whether it was active the month before.